-- As of 11:00 AM EDT, Milton is located about 190 miles southwest of Tampa, Florida, and is moving northeast at 17 mph. - A northeastward motion with a decrease in forward speed is expected through this evening, followed by a turn toward the east-northeast and east on Thursday and Friday. - On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the West-Central Florida Coast late tonight, and move off the East Coast of Florida into the western Atlantic Ocean Thursday afternoon. - Milton is an extremely dangerous Category 4 hurricane, with maximum sustained winds of 145 mph. - This storm is expected to remain an extremely dangerous major hurricane (Category 4 hurricane) when it reaches the West-Central Coast of Florida tonight. - Milton is forecast to remain at hurricane strength while it moves across the Florida Peninsula through Thursday. - Milton's wind field is expected to grow considerably in size while it moves across Florida.
+- As of 5:00 PM EDT, Milton is located about 60 miles west-southwest of Sarasota, Florida and about 170 southwest of Orlando, Florida and moving northeastward at 17 mph and this motion is expected to continue through tonight. - A turn toward the east-northeast is expected on Thursday, followed by a turn toward the east-northeast is expected on Thursday, followed by a turn toward the east on Friday. - On the forecast track, the center of Milton will make landfall near or just south of the Tampa Bay region this evening, move across the central part of the Florida peninsula overnight, and emerge off the east coast of Florida on Thursday. - Maximum sustained winds are near 120 mph with higher gusts making Milton a Category 3 hurricane. - Milton could still be a major hurricane when it reaches the coast of West-Central Florida this evening, and it will remain a hurricane while it moves across central Florida through Thursday. - Milton is forecast to weaken over the western Atlantic and become extratropical by Thursday night. - Milton's wind field is expected to grow considerably in size while it moves across Florida.
 Additionally, a large region of tropical storm and hurricane-force winds could occur on the northwest/back - side of the storm since Milton will be interacting with a frontal boundary and beginning extratropical transition. - Damaging winds, life-threatening storm surge, and heavy rainfall will extend well outside the forecast cone.
-This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials. - Evacuations and other preparations should be rushed to completion.
-Milton has the potential to be one of the most destructive hurricanes on record for west-central Florida.
+This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials. - Milton has the potential to be one of the most destructive hurricanes on record for west-central Florida.